Category Archives: Juggernauting

 On his death in 1967, John Griggs’s collection became the Yale Film Study Center archive.

 The Juggernaut, or at least the two known surviving reels of it, survives because of John Griggs and only because of him.
 Griggs somehow obtained original nitrate positives of the two reels.
 From these he struck a 16mm reduction negative to preserve the film, which was already beginning to decompose and wouldn’t have lasted much longer — reel two, especially, is in rough shape.
 A handful of 16mm prints were made from this negative.
 One now rests at the Yale archive.
 One was bought by fellow film collector Karl Malkames.
-When Malkames died in 2010, at least parts of his collection were broken apart and sold piecemeal.
+When Malkames died in 2010, at least parts of his collection was broken apart and sold piecemeal.
 His Juggernaut is now my Juggernaut.

 If it’s not obvious why that acquisition was such a coup, let me step back and explain a bit.
 Film is spoken of in generations.
 The image imprinted on the film running through the camera — the camera negative — is the first generation.
 The release prints struck from the camera negative are the second generation.
 Griggs’s reduction negative duped-down from the release print is the third generation.
 Prints struck from Griggs’s negative, such as Yale’s or Malkames’s, are then the fourth generation.
 I’ve said before, the picture quality gets worse and worse with each successive generation.
 There are more common sources.
 Blackhawk, for example, released part of The Juggernaut in the late ‘60s on 16mm and Super 8mm for the home market, retitled A Plunge Through the Trestle, but those were at least eighth and more probably tenth generation prints.
 To get a fourth generation — of which there are likely fewer than ten in existence — that’s something.